Data Analysis for “When Does Lethal Repression Fail?”

 TRUE ~ ""))

-repression.events.rightlean <- filter(repression.events.pl, pol_lean == "Right") %>% select(-quadrant, -hypotheses, -pol_lean)
+<- filter(repression.events.pl, pol_lean == "Right") %>% select(-quadrant, -hypotheses, -pol_lean)

-repression.events.leftlean <- filter(repression.events.pl, pol_lean == "Left") %>% select(-quadrant, -hypotheses, -pol_lean)
+repression.events.rightlean <- filter(repression.events.pl, pol_lean == "Left") %>% select(-quadrant, -hypotheses, -pol_lean)

-repression.events.rightlean_outcomes <- outcome_table_clean(repression.events.rightlean, num_outcomes=3)
+<- outcome_table_clean(repression.events.rightlean, num_outcomes=3)

-repression.events.leftlean_outcomes <- outcome_table_clean(repression.events.leftlean, num_outcomes=3)
+repression.events.rightlean_outcomes <- outcome_table_clean(repression.events.leftlean, num_outcomes=3) repression.events.leftlean_outcomes

 Cases matching… Hypothesis A